Home | Volume 48 | Article number 128

 Type 2 diabetes affects 537 million people worldwide, with a prevalence of 10.5%.
 About 6% of the deaths that occurred in Social Security Administration (SSA) in 2017 were attributed to diabetes, which is estimated to go undetected in more than 69% of diagnosed adults [1].
 More than one million deaths per year are solely attributable to diabetes, making it the 19th most common cause of death on a global scale [2].
 The prevalence of type 2 diabetes is rising globally, and in developed nations like Western Europe, the disease is emerging more quickly [3].
 Without adequate action being made to address the issue, it is predicted that by 2030, the prevalence of diabetes will be 11.3%, or 643 million people, and if trends continue, by 2045, the figure will rise to a startling 783 million (12.2%), echoing a global trend [4].
 Compared to high-income nations, the burden of type 2 diabetes has increased more quickly in low- and middle-income countries in terms of both prevalence and the number of persons affected [5].
 Initiatives for clinical preventive and public health are crucial [6].

-According to [7], the prevalence of diabetes was found between 3.1 and 4.3%.
+According to James M et al. [7], the prevalence of diabetes was found between 3.1 and 4.3%.
 A patient whose average glycemia over three consecutive visits exceeds 140 mg/dL or 7.8 mmol/L, or whose H (HbA1c) exceeds 7%, is considered to have poor glucose control [8].
 Research at 49 private clinics that treat diabetic patients in Malaysia discovered that 20% of patients had HbA1c levels below 7% and FBG levels below 7.8 mml/L levels below 25%.
 According to a study conducted in Malaysia, 65 percent of type 2 diabetes patients had uncontrolled diabetes [9].
-Other studies conducted in various countries, including Ghana, Nigeria, Bangladesh, Sudan, Zambia n, and Thailand, have revealed an increase in the prevalence of type 2 diabetes without treatment.
+Other studies conducted in various countries, including Ghana, Nigeria, Bangladesh, Sudan, Zambia, and Thailand, have revealed an increase in the prevalence of type 2 diabetes without treatment.
 The rates were 86.4%, 83.3%, 82.0%, 80.0%, 61.3%, and 79.64%, respectively [10].
 In Kenya, the prevalence of uncontrolled T2DM was 93% according to the study done in 2018 [11].
-The studies conducted in many countries such as Ghana, Nigeria, Bangladesh, Sudan, Zambia, and Thailand showed that the prevalence of uncontrolled diabetes is increased at 86.4%, 83.3%, 82.0%, 80.0%, 61.3%, and 79.64, respectively, and the glycemic control was 20% in other countries, such as Mali, with an HbA1c of 7% and fasting blood glucose of 7.8 mmol/L at 25% [10].
+The studies conducted in many countries such as Ghana, Nigeria, Bangladesh, Sudan, Zambia, and Thailand showed that the prevalence of uncontrolled diabetes is increased by 86.4%, 83.3%, 82.0%, 80.0%, 61.3%, and 79.64, respectively, and the glycemic control was 20% in other countries, such as Mali, with an HbA1c of 7% and fasting blood glucose of 7.8 mmol/L at 25% [10].
 In Kenya, the prevalence was high (93%) in a study conducted in 2018 [11].
 This study aimed to determine the prevalence of uncontrolled T2DM and identify its associated factors among patients in Kirehe District, Rwanda.

 Methods Up Down

 Study design and setting: this cross-sectional study employed a quantitative methodology to determine the prevalence and factors associated with uncontrolled type 2 diabetes mellitus among patients in Kirehe District Health Facilities during a period from October 2023 to February 2024.
 The study was conducted in 18 health facilities of Kirehe District: Kirehe District Hospital and 17 Health Centers; Bukora, Gahara, Gashongora, Kabuye, Kigarama, Kigina, Kirehe, Mahama, Mulindi, Musaza, Mushikiri, Nasho, Ntaruka, Nyabitare, Nyarubuye, Rusumo and Rwantonde.
-Kirehe District is one of the seven districts that compose the Eastern Province of Rwanda.
-Rwanda is composed of 30 Districts that are grouped into four provinces (East, North, West, South, and Kigali) and Kigali City.
+Kirehe District is one of the seven Districts that compose the Eastern Province of Rwanda.
+Rwanda is composed of 30 Districts that are grouped into four Provinces (East, North, West, South, and Kigali) and Kigali City.
 Rwanda is located in East Africa with four neighboring countries: Uganda in the North, Burundi in the South, DR Congo in the West, and Tanzania in the East.

-Target population and sample size: this study included all patients with T2DM aged 18 and up who were being treated in the Kirehe District Health Facilities in the Eastern Province of Rwanda.
+Target population and sample size: this study included all patients with T2DM aged 18 and up who were being treated in the Kirehe District Health Facilities in the eastern Province of Rwanda.
 All health facilities were following 333 patients with T2DM at the end of February 2024 according to Kirehe District Health Management Information System.
 The inclusion criteria were: all patients who have had a type 2 diabetes diagnosis for at least a year who visited NCD clinics during the study period while patients who refused to participate in the study, those who did not visit the non-communicable disease clinics throughout the time of data collection, those with T2DM diagnosis for less than a year and expectant women were excluded from the study.
 The sample size was 201 obtained by using Yamane Taro´s formula.
 In this study, the sample size was calculated using the Yamane Taro´s formula with a 95% confidence interval and a 5% margin of error; n= sample size; N= target population; e=margin of error.

 The sample size was 182 participants plus 10% of this, the sample size was 201 patients.
 The sample size for each health facility was proportionally calculated.
-To select the study participants, Stratified simple random sampling was applied.
+To select the study participants, stratified simple random sampling was applied.

 Data collection instrument and procedures: the information was gathered via a structured questionnaire.
 The questionnaire was written in English and then translated into Kinyarwanda, the respondents' native language.
 The questionnaire was divided into three parts: The first one consisted of the socio-demographic characteristics of the participants, the second was dedicated to clinical characteristics of the participants and the last was the value of the HbA1c test to determine if the diabetes was controlled or not among study participants.
 At the time of enrollment, trained data collectors gathered demographic and socioeconomic data by administering structured questionnaires.

-Definitions: the flowing are key variables for this study comprised three types of variables: Independent, dependent and intervening variables.
-Independent variables were grouped into two categories: Patient socio-demographics included age, sex, marital status, level of education, occupation, religion, health insurance, distance from home to health facility and level of income, and patient clinical characteristics that included type of medications, treatment length, defaulter status, patient comorbidities, physical exercise, compliance to medication.
+Definitions: the flowing are key variables for this study comprised three types of variables: independent, dependent and intervening variables.
+Independent variables were grouped into two categories: patient socio-demographics included age, sex, marital status, level of education, occupation, religion, health insurance, distance from home to health facility and level of income, and patient clinical characteristics that included type of medications, treatment length, defaulter status, patient comorbidities, physical exercise, compliance to medication.
 The dependent variable was uncontrolled T2DM (HbA1c ≥7% or fasting blood sugar >200mg/dl) while the intervening variables were health education and Ministry of Health Policy to prevent uncontrolled T2DM.

 Data analysis: following data collection, statistical package for the social sciences (SPSS) 21 software was used to enter and evaluate information from health facility records and questionnaire responses from respondents.
 Descriptive statistics were employed by frequency and percentage to ascertain the prevalence of uncontrolled T2DM.
 In order to determine the factors influencing patients' uncontrolled T2DM in Kirehe District Health Facilities, odds ratios with 95% confidence intervals were utilized.
 In order to determine the factors associated with uncontrolled T2DM, significant variables found by binary analysis were filtered to multivariable logistic regression, taking into account the adjusted odds ratio (AOR) and level of significance.
 The study's results were deemed significant when the p-value was less than 0.05.
 The study's findings were presented as a Word document with tables and text.